The Spouse / Mate / Partner of the Narcissist

 Finally, some women offer me only auxiliary services at home and at work.
 I treat them as I would relate to an employee: perfunctorily, as an object, provider, or prop.
 I am a lot more demanding, critical, and aggressive with such women.”

-locate willing sources of secondary supply (admiring and subservient
+impossible to locate willing sources of secondary supply (admiring and

 1. The rising awareness of narcissistic abuse which, ironically, started with my pioneering work in 1995.